lolBoi9696/CC-SoroOS/README.md

-##Welcome to cc soro os this is lightweighr and usefull operating system for all computer craft computers
+##Welcome to cc soro os this is lightweight and useful operating system for all computer craft computers